plausible/website/_posts/2020-04-08-why-you-should-stop-using-google-analytics-on-your-website.md

 In addition to the cookie notice and the GDPR consent prompt, Google has [further requirements](https://marketingplatform.google.com/about/analytics/terms/us/) for your use of Google Analytics:

-> "You must post a Privacy Policy and that Privacy Policy must provide notice of Your use of cookies, identifiers for mobile devices or similar technology used to collect data.
+> You must post a Privacy Policy and that Privacy Policy must provide notice of Your use of cookies, identifiers for mobile devices or similar technology used to collect data.
 You must disclose the use of Google Analytics, and how it collects and processes data.
-You will use commercially reasonable efforts to ensure that a User is provided with clear and comprehensive information about, and consents to, the storing and accessing of cookies or other information on the User’s device where such activity occurs in connection with the Service and where providing such information and obtaining such consent is required by law."
+You will use commercially reasonable efforts to ensure that a User is provided with clear and comprehensive information about, and consents to, the storing and accessing of cookies or other information on the User’s device where such activity occurs in connection with the Service and where providing such information and obtaining such consent is required by law.

 ## It's abused by referral spam that skews the data